About the course

 You learn to analyse and evaluate both primary and secondary literature, how to select the most significant materials, and combine them to form a structured argument.
 You also develop the habits of critical questioning, clear exposition, and objective evaluation.

-You work closely with your supervisor, who, in most cases, is the course coordinator for the specific subject stream of the MSt in Theology on which you are enrolled.
-They provide support, guidance, and overall direction for your studies.
 The number of students studying in each subject area varies between individual disciplines but is usually small, allowing teaching to be tailored to the needs and interests of each student.

 Students are encouraged to attend and participate in research seminars in their subject area.
 There are regular research seminar series in the Old Testament/Hebrew Bible, New Testament, Patristics, Modern Theology, Church History and Christian Ethics.
 Other research seminars of interest are hosted by other faculties and regular seminars, colloquia, and conferences are organised by the interdisciplinary research centres affiliated to the Faculty.